WATCHING THE 4TH OF JULY FIREWORKS FROM OUR BOAT

 Like many other boaters, we watched the 4th of July fireworks from our boat.
-We had our friends out for a sail and had dinner on the boat on Friday, July 3rd.
+We had our friends out for a sail and had dinner on the vessel on Friday, July 3rd.
 As we sat and waited for the fireworks to start, we just enjoyed the beautiful evening and the company of our friends.
-We were watching the Burlington, VT fireworks from Mallets Bay and were able to see the fireworks very clearly even though we were a long way from Burlington on Lake Champlain.
+We watched the Burlington, VT fireworks from Mallets Bay and were able to see the fireworks very clearly even though we were a long way from Burlington on Lake Champlain.
 Once the fireworks were over, we headed back to our mooring at the Mallets Bay Boat Club.

 We had a wonderful evening with friends and enjoyed a fabulous dinner and enjoyed the fireworks.
 There is nothing better than getting out on the water and enjoying the evening and returning safely at the end of the evening.

 I hope you all enjoyed the 4th of July holiday as we celebrated Independence Day for our country.